 Fig 5.
 Von Mises stress plot of the rubber bumper model

-General Contact in Structural Simulation Engineer allows for a highly automated contact definition, which makes users much more productive.
+General Contact in Structural Professional Engineer allows for a highly automated contact definition, which makes users much more productive.
 However, there is often a trade-off between ease of defining contact and analysis performance.

-To find out more about Structural Simulation Engineer click here!
+To find out more about Structural Professional Engineer click here!